hadialqattan/pycln/docs/CONTRIBUTING.md

 ### Testing

-After doing your changes, you should run the tests by the following command:
+After finishing, you should run the tests by the following command:

 ```bash
 $ ./scripts/tests_runner.sh